Principal Investigator is a university employee who has a Full-Time position that includes:

 entity's written travel policy.

-Participant support costs (§200.75) are direct costs items such as stipends or subsistence allowances, travel allowances,
+Participant support costs (§200.75) are direct cost items such as stipends or subsistence allowances, travel allowances,

 and registration fees paid to or on behalf of participants or trainees (but not employees)

-- Per §200.308 (b) transfer of funds budgeted for participant support cost to other
+- Per §200.308 (b), transferring funds budgeted for participant support cost to other

-categories of expense require prior approvals from Federal awarding agencies for budget and program plan revisions.
+categories of expense requires prior approvals from Federal awarding agencies for budget and program plan revisions.

-Budget awarded for participant support cannot be transferred to other categories of
+The budget awarded for participant support cannot be transferred to other expense

-- Budget can be moved into participant support costs.
+- The budget can be moved into participant support costs.

 - Re-budgeting between the defined participant support cost categories is permitted.

-Stipend - A set amount of money to be paid directly to the participant.
-Conditions for receiving
+Stipend - A set amount to be paid directly to the participant.
+Conditions for receiving a

 Granting agencies may have specific guidelines for participant stipends.

-Travel - Travel includes the costs of transportation and associated costs and must follow
+Travel - Travel includes the costs of transportation and associated costs.
+It must follow

 sponsor guidelines (e.g., U.S. flag carrier, coach class, most direct route) as well